delfones/delphi-projects/README.md

 This is a simple list of apps that I've coded while studying and training for my first Dev job.
 My goal is to learn the basics of Delphi and move on to the more advanced stuff as soon as possible.

 Resource list:
 Delphi Programming - Full Beginner Crash Course : https://www.youtube.com/watch?v=BqmJpFbRY2U
+Object Pascal Handbook by Marco Cantu